Licorice Root: Not Candy, but an Herbal Remedy

 Licorice is also available in a liquid form.

 Whole licorice reduces testosterone in men, and therefore may adversely affect fertility or libido.
-Licorice use should be avoided by women who are pregnant or nursing, or who have had breast cancer.
+Licorice use should be avoided by women who are pregnant or nursing, or who have had

 When taken with thiazide diuretic medication, licorice may increase potassium loss.
 Sensitivity to digitalis glycosides may occur with loss of potassium.
 Licorice should not be taken with the following medications: